wp-plugins/rio-video-gallery/rio-video-gallery/readme.txt

 1. Upload `rio-video-gallery` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. You can see a new section named "Video Gallery" appeared in sidebar.
-4. Place the shortcode displayed in settings panel  "[videogallery view="all"]" in any page or post.
+4. Place the shortcode displayed in settings panel in any page or post.
 5. You are done.

 == Frequently Asked Questions ==